wesheng/Entities/readme.md

 # Entities
 A simple implementation of the Entity-Component-System (ECS), written in C++.
-This project was created to gain familarity of the ECS architecture.
+This project was created to gain familarity of ECS architecture, and to gain an understanding of STL structures provided by modern C++.

 Implementation is partly inspired by the work conducted by Redmond, et. al (2025).
 Note that this isn't an exact implementation.